storageos/storageos.github.io/_includes/k8s/bestpractices/etcd-external.md

 page.

-It is highly recommended to use external etcd for __cloud environments__ and place the etcd cluster in stable nodes.
-Placing the etcd in nodes that are recycled often might affect the normal operations of StorageOS.
+It is highly recommended to use external etcd for __cloud environments__ and place the etcd cluster on stable nodes.
+Placing the etcd on nodes that are recycled often might affect the normal operations of StorageOS.